Choosing an SEO approach

 Transparency matters.
 If your rankings drop, you need to know what changed and whether to reverse it.
 Look for full change logs — not just monthly summaries.

-How magieSEO handles this: Every change is logged with a before/after snapshot and a 24-hour undo window.
+Every change is logged with a before/after snapshot and a 24-hour undo window.

 Some providers make it hard to take your keyword research, content, and analytics history with you.
 Ask upfront.

-How magieSEO handles this: All your data exports as CSV.
+All your data exports as CSV.
 Content stays on your WordPress site.
 Nothing is locked in.

 Content quality varies wildly.
 Ask to see samples.
 Check whether it sounds like your business or like a template.

-How magieSEO handles this: Every post is written to match your voice, checked against 19 quality metrics, and held for your approval before publishing.
+Every post is written to match your voice, checked against 19 quality metrics, and held for your approval before publishing.

 The quality of SEO work depends heavily on the quality of the underlying data.
 Free tools and proprietary databases give very different results.

-How magieSEO handles this: All keyword, competitor, and backlink data comes from SEMrush — the same data source most agencies use.
+All keyword, competitor, and backlink data comes from SEMrush — the same data source most agencies use.

-How magieSEO handles this: Approved changes are applied to your WordPress site automatically through the REST API, paced across your monthly cycle.
+Approved changes are applied to your WordPress site automatically through the REST API, paced across your monthly cycle.
 No developer needed.

 Monthly reports should show specific keyword movements, traffic changes, and what drove them — not vanity metrics.

-How magieSEO handles this: Reports track keyword positions, organic traffic, and the dollar value of that traffic (based on what it would cost in Google Ads).
+Reports track keyword positions, organic traffic, and the dollar value of that traffic (based on what it would cost in Google Ads).

-Honest Fit
+Honest fit

-Where magieSEO works well — and where it doesn't
+Where magieSEO works well — and where it doesn’t.

 Built for